bilfeldt/laravel-route-statistics/README.md

 ### Enable using request macro

-It is possible to enable logging ad-hoc, usually within a controller
+It is possible to enable logging ad-hoc, usually within a controller, which is useful for any conditional logging:

 ```php
 <?php